jerCarre/macropad_linux/README.md

 # Chinese macropad in linux (ubuntu)

-This page describe how to use a chinese macropad (3 keys + 1 knob) in Ubuntu (24.10).
+This page describe how to configure a chinese macropad (3 keys + 1 knob) in Ubuntu (24.10).

 1. Buy a macropad [on aliexpress](https://s.click.aliexpress.com/e/_EyCfpXA) like this one